rich-java-dev/py-symbex/README.md

 Symbolic Execution is the technique of analyzing source code for the purpose of identifying sets of inputs which lead programs through the various paths of execution without having to explore/test every possible input.

+## Note

+This tool has only been tested on very basic 'pure' functions with basic data structures.

+I'd like to build out more dynamic/symbolic control flow execution

+PEP 484 - Type Hints/Annotations are pretty much required to properly parse types to build formal Z3 models at this time.

+I do aim to build out more of the AST functionality and maybe then handle type inference better in some circumstances.

 ## Usage

 * python src/main.py -f sourcefile.py